Beaver's Westheimer (Photo courtesy Beaver's Westheimer Facebook page)

 Don’t forget to round out your meal with a $3 mimosa or $5 Bloody Mary.

-2) Beaver’s, 2310 Decatur Street; 6025 Westheimer Road, beavershouston.com.
-Smoky queso, Texas deviled eggs, huevos rancheros, and chicken fried steak and eggs are just a few highlights from Beaver’s Dam Good Brunch coming to you live every Sunday from both of Beaver’s locations.
+2) Beaver’s, 6025 Westheimer Road, beavershouston.com.
+Smoky queso, Texas deviled eggs, huevos rancheros, and chicken fried steak and eggs are just a few highlights from Beaver’s Dam Good Brunch coming to you live every Sunday from the Beaver’s location that’s still open for the summer.

 While the expansive food menu doesn’t disappoint, the true standout is Beaver’s bevy of Bloody Marys.
 Go for a traditional take with the Beaver Mary, or get adventurous with the Mescal Bloody or the Squealin’ Mary which features house-made bacon-infused vodka and candied bacon.